fabstat/burbank/README.md

 ## Running the Example

-Required packages are listed in the file 'requirements.txt'.
+Required packages are listed in the file 'requirements.yml'.
 The python files have documentation.
+Create a new conda environment:

+`conda env create -f requirements.yml`

 For preparing the data, `cd` into the 'burbank' directory and run:
 `python -m example --action='prepare'`

-For training and testing on the prepared dataset, `cd` into the 'burbank' directory and run:
+For training and testing on the prepared dataset run:
+`python -m example --action='train'`

+For predictions on the prepared dataset run:
 `python -m example --action='predict'`